 - Book accommodation well in advance during peak holiday periods, especially summer (December and January) when school’s out and hotels and caravan parks fill up quickly.
 Campsites on the Great Ocean Road also book up in advance.

-Great Ocean Road map of attractions
+Great Ocean Road map

-This map lists out each of the Great Ocean Road recommended stops I suggest you visit on this itinerary.
-You can also pick up a physical may at any of the visitor centres along the Great Ocean Road, the first one being the Torquay Visitor Information Centre.
+You can also pick up a physical map at any of the visitor centres along the Great Ocean Road, the first one being the Torquay Visitor Information Centre.

 Great Ocean Road 3-day itinerary